cosmcbun/Explainable-Ai-Comps-2024/Website/XAI-Carleton-Comps-2024/docs/Methodology/ResNet.md

 1. Animals (cats and dogs specifically, from a variety of different breeds)
 2. MRI scans of brain tumors (total of 4 classes: glioma, meningoma, no tumor, and pituitary)

+We chose the Animals dataset due to the widespread availability of cats/dogs image sets, and the images of cute animals were likely to entice participants for our user study.
+As for the Tumors dataset, this was done primarily due to the existence of prior research into tumor classification, which reveals machine learning's utility in the medical field.

 ### Animals

 For Animals dataset, we decided to use the pretrained version of ResNet18, which was trained on millions of images from the [ImageNet](https://www.image-net.org/) database, each labeled from a large selection of different classes.
-While these were not limited to just cats and dogs, ImageNet itself includes a wide variety of cat and dog breeds within its list of classes, meaning it would correctly recognize either a cat or a dog from our dataset roughly 94% of the time.
+While these were not limited to just cats and dogs, ImageNet itself includes a wide variety of cat and dog breeds within its list of classes, meaning it would correctly recognize either a cat or a dog from our dataset roughly 94% of the time (according to our tests).

 The way we obtained the pretrained weights for the model was simple, and could be done in two lines of code: